Overview - Grasses and Perennials

 Pennsylvania Sedge

 Pennsylvania sedge (Carex pensylvanica) is a low, clump-forming, grass-like perennial growing 6 to 12 inches high.
 This native plant with pale green, arching leaves and a cluster of brown seed capsules high on the stem forms soft, 15-inch clumps that spread quickly.
-This sedge grows well in either sunny or shady areas, prefers dry-to-moist soils, binds the soil with its dense roots, and remains lush even in sandy soils.
+This sedge grows well in either partially sunny or shady areas, prefers average-to-dry soils, binds the soil with its dense roots, and remains lush even in sandy soils.
 Though noninvasive, the creeping foliage can form dense mats that function well as a traditional lawn, yet will not require mowing, fertilizing, or chemicals.
 If mowing is preferred, this sedge looks best cut two to three times per year at 3 to 4 inches high.
 Pennsylvania sedge can be planted from plugs 6 to 12 inches on center in the fall or spring.
 Its rhizomatous, turf-forming habit provides excellent ground cover for wildlife, and the seeds are a source of food for a number of birds and small mammals.

 For more information, see: